 For designing the communication architecture, we recommend keeping the length of Modbus RS485 loop within 1000m (length from monitoring data-logger to the last inverter).
-If Inverters are connected over Ethernet daisy chain, make sure the distance between each inverter remains within 100m.

-Generally, third-party data-loggers specify the limits of the total number of inverters connected over a daisy chain (usually up to 32), but this is an important parameter to know when designing the communication circuit for Conext CL-60E Inverters.
+Generally, third-party data-loggers specify the limits of the total number of inverters connected over a daisy chain (mostly up to 32), but this is an important parameter to know while designing the communication circuit for Conext CL125 Inverters.

-Third-party monitoring solutions such as Meteocontrol[TM], Solar-Log[TM], and Enerwise[TM] are pre-tested and qualified for plug and play.
+Third-party monitoring solutions such as Solar-Log[TM], Also Energy, and Enerwise[TM] are pre-tested and qualified for plug and play.